 Ensure that you make your unique value proposition clear.

-The customer should understand what makes you better than the others who may be the selling similar products.
+The customer should understand what makes you better than the others who may be selling similar products.

 Give them good reasons to buy from you.

 21. Personalize the user experience

-Make user of modern e-commerce website design tools and practices to provide personalized user experience.
+Make use of modern e-commerce website design tools and practice providing a personalized user experience.